ilyasa332/UNET-flocks-detection/README.md

 - Keras - tensorflow backend version 1.x

 ## Data
-We could only share the images created from the original h5 radar files.
+We could only share the PPI images created from the original h5 radar files (and not the h5 files).
 For running a demo with our data (radial velocity images) follow the bellow steps:

 ### Run Demo